NAME

 CAUTION: Compartment transition overhead simulation is only intended for performance analysis purposes.
 Turning it on will reduce security.

-BENCHMARK ABI VARIANT
+MORELLO BENCHMARK ABI VARIANT

-The benchmark ABI variant of the runtime linker also supports c18n.
+The Morello benchmark ABI variant of the runtime linker also supports c18n.
 Note that environment variables recognized by this variant need to be prefixed with LD_64CB_ instead of LD_.

 NOTE: Because the purecap variant uses some of Morello's architectural features that are unavailable under the benchmark ABI, the benchmark ABI variant is not a mere translation of the purecap variant but has a slightly different implementation.
 The best effort has been made to ensure that such a divergence does not bias performance estimates under almost all circumstances.